 - a) Concept seeding exercise: We will explain project objectives in a simplified manner to ensure community members understand and can actively contribute to research activities and interventions. - b) Co-production workshops: Community members will collaborate with researchers and stakeholders to co-produce interventions.
 They will contribute their insights, experiences, and skills to the design and implementation of interventions.
-They will also actively participate in developing culturally appropriate and relevant IEC materials. - c) Creative education: Through activities such as theatre, sports days, festivals, cultural gatherings, and folk songs, we will help community members understand the connections between health and the environment.
+They will also actively participate in developing culturally appropriate and relevant Information, Education and Communication (IEC) materials. - c) Creative education: Through activities such as theatre, sports days, festivals, cultural gatherings, and folk songs, we will help community members understand the connections between health and the environment.
 These experiences will enhance their knowledge and advocacy skills.

-These will be especially important for engaging and involving children and young people.
+These will be especially important for engaging and involving children and young people. - These will be especially important for engaging and involving children and young people.
 Through our grassroots NGO partners, we will work with children to raise their awareness about the intersection of health and environment, create safe spaces for them to contribute to policy dialogue, and support them in advocating for their rights to a healthy future. - d) Structured trainings and employment opportunities: We will provide training and employment in roles like surveyors, peer educators, trainers, and data collectors.
-This will promote economic empowerment and sustained engagement. - e) Knowledge sharing and dissemination workshops: Community members will have the opportunity to share their experiences, best practices, and lessons learned in workshops that focus on knowledge sharing and dissemination.
+This will promote economic empowerment and sustained engagement.

+e) Knowledge sharing and dissemination workshops: Community members will have the opportunity to share their experiences, best practices, and lessons learned in workshops that focus on knowledge sharing and dissemination.